The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 Grant's parents, Jesse and Hannah Grant.
 Jesse Grant was a staunch abolitionist, and helped Grant get to Appomattox Court House

-Grant’s parents, Jesse and Hannah Grant in later life.
+Grant’s parents, Jesse and Hannah Grant, in later life.

 Image Source.